wingmans/go-chopstick/docs/taxonomy-linter.md

 signals for taxonomy review.
 Industry-specific filings, especially banks, insurers, REITs, and utilities, require separate concepts and should not be forced into industrial-company ratios.

+## Taxonomy Tuning Scope And Fast Loop

+The immediate product goal is reliable consolidated, company-level aggregates: revenue, profit, assets, liabilities, equity, cash, cash flow, per-share values, and the inputs needed by the current ratios.
+Taxonomy work should be prioritized by whether an unmapped concept can change one of those outputs.

+The 132,484 source-level findings in the 2026-09-18 validation run are not 132,484 defects.
+They are finding groups across 685,898 source facts, including 476,419 dimensional facts.
+Many describe segments, geographies, products, share classes, debt terms, fair-value tables, or other disclosure detail.
+They matter for future analysis, but mapping them into the current compact company view would risk treating a slice or disclosure component as a consolidated total.

+For the current phase:

+1. Prioritize unmapped concepts that repeatedly block a core compact metric or cause an accounting identity or ratio failure.
+2. Review high-frequency concepts only after checking their contexts, units, periods, and statement role.
+Frequency alone is not evidence that a mapping is correct.
+3. Keep dimensional facts in the source report, but exclude them from the consolidated mapping queue unless a future dimension-aware feature explicitly requests them.
+4. Keep industry-sensitive metrics in a separate review lane.
+Do not add company profiles merely to make the headline counts look cleaner.
+5. Stop mapping when the candidate no longer changes a top-level output or removes a real quality failure.
+The goal is useful coverage, not an empty unmapped-concept list.

+The 19-company set is sufficient for the first automatic regression gate.
+It contains 222 annual filings from 2015 onward across technology, financials, insurance, healthcare, energy, consumer, industrial, materials, real estate, and utility issuers.
+It is broad enough to expose cross-industry regressions, but it is not proof of universal XBRL compatibility.
+A future holdout set of companies not used during tuning should provide that check.

+The rapid taxonomy iteration loop should be:

+1. Select one canonical metric or one small related cluster, such as liabilities and equity.
+2. Query the detailed JSON report for the highest-frequency candidate concepts affecting that metric.
+3. Inspect a few source facts from different companies and years, including context, dimensions, unit, period, and sign.
+4. Make one small, human-approved taxonomy change.
+5. Re-run the fast validation against existing parsed data: source taxonomy coverage plus compact taxonomy lint.
+Do not download or reparse filings for a taxonomy-only change.
+6. Compare core metric presence, quality issues, identity checks, and the candidate concept counts before and after.
+7. Run the full parse and download-backed validation only after several small changes have accumulated or parser behavior changed.

+The planned automatic result should distinguish operational status from taxonomy progress.
+A run is red for missing/unparsed filings, command errors, or compact quality failures.
+It is review-needed when core metric gaps or taxonomy findings remain.
+It is green only when the operational gate passes and the configured core-gap and quality thresholds pass.
+Source-level unmapped volume alone should not make the run red.